 Either way, educating students about credit cards is essential.
 Because the fact of the matter is that they’re going to have the opportunity to obtain credit cards like these!

 Related: Should My College Student Have a Credit Card?

 If you’re a parent interested in teaching financial responsibility, or a college student in need of an emergencies-only credit card, you’ll want to check out cards that require low or average credit.
 Here are some great options*:

 The Journey Student Rewards from Capital One is a simple cash back credit card that offers 1% cash back on purchases, plus a 0.25% bonus cash back each month you pay on time.
 So, basically, if you pay on time each month, you can get 1.25% cash back on all purchases.

 - Credit Monitoring: This is another good card for monitoring and building credit, since it offers free access to your credit score.
 The Capital One Credit Tracker offers some valuable tools, as well, including a what-if simulator where you can experiment with different financial actions to see how they’ll impact your credit score.

-- Credit Increases: When you may 5 monthly payments on time, you can get access to a credit line increase in as little as 6 months.
+- Credit Increases: When you make your first 5 monthly payments on time, you can get access to a credit line increase in as little as 6 months.
 Since debt-to-credit ratio is an essential part of the credit score equation, this can be a great way to help students build credit.

 - Fees: This card has no annual fee, and no foreign transaction fees.
 It’s great for that semester overseas you’ve been dreaming of.